thomaswp/Clashroom/README.md

 ## Prerequisites ##
 Clashroom is coded using Google Web Toolkit with a JDO/App Engine backend.
 Knowledge of each of these technologies is necessary to contribute to Clashroom.
 See https://developers.google.com/web-toolkit/ for a starting guide to GWT.

 An understanding of git is also important for contributing.
-While a single contributor will be successful using the GitHub client, if multiple contributors are working simultaneously, it is recommended you first establish a firm knownledge of git.
+While a single contributor will be successful using the GitHub client, if multiple contributors are working simultaneously, it is recommended you first establish a firm knowledge of git.
 A good tutorial can be found at http://www.vogella.com/articles/Git/article.html.

 ## Setting up the environment ##
 Make sure you have eclipse installed with the [Google Plugin](https://developers.google.com/eclipse/docs/download).
 Download and import Clashroom as an existing project.